A Resource for Healthcare and Social Services Professionals

 "Opioid use Disorder - Making Connections" is Part 1 of 3 in the "Best Practices for Community Pharmacy-Based Care for Patients with Opioid Use Disorder" series.
 Part 1 will describe how addiction is a complex chronic illness that requires treatment, often involving medications.
 This training covers the different types of medications that individuals with Opioid Use Disorders (OUD) might be prescribed.
 Part 1 will also investigate how stigma impacts the recovery of individuals with Substance Use Disorders.

 Participants will be required to complete a pre-test, 30 minute recorded video, post-test and evaluation for the training.
+The evaluation closes two weeks after watching the video.
 0.5 contact hours will be awarded to pharmacists and pharmacy technicians who complete those requirements.
 It may take up to 30 days for the credit to be seen in the CPE Monitor profile for participants.

 This activity is intended for pharmacists and pharmacy technicians working as part of the healthcare team to treat patients for substance use disorder.

 University of Rhode Island Clinical Professor of Pharmacy Practice